EU targets Chinese subsidies for electric bikes

 Europeans buy some 20 million bicycles per year, of which about 10 percent are now e-bikes, with the potential to rise to a quarter within five years.

-European companies pioneered the pedal-assist technology that e-bikes use and invested 1 billion euros last year, the EBMA said, but risk losing out to Chinese rivals whose share of the EU market has risen to about 33 percent with prices sometimes half those of European makers.
+European companies pioneered the pedal-assist technology that e-bikes use and invested 1 billion euros ($1.2 billion) last year, the EBMA said, but they risk losing out to Chinese rivals whose share of the EU market has risen to about 33 percent with prices sometimes half those of European makers.

+Fioravanti said Chinese exporters sold at low prices, not because of labour, which made up 3-4 percent of the cost of an e-bike, but because “they have 20, 30 or 40 percent of their balance sheet basically subsidised by the Chinese government”.

+Chinese producers, including Battle-Fushida, Aima and Tianjin Golden Wheel, sold e-bikes worth some 307 million euros in the EU in the year to September 30.